alexbwheeler/alexbwheeler.github.io/_projects/bacaro.md

 date: 2018-06-30 00:00:01

 description: Montreal pizza chain with modern and minimalist branding.
+Designed posters, flyers and other promotional material as well as helping to re-brand with a new visual identity.

 featured_image: '/images/portfolio/bacaro/pizzaterien_square.jpg'